AML Checks for Estate Agents & Property Companies

 In-keeping with current regulations

-The process of AML in property businesses can be exhausting when the organisation has to keep pace with the latest legal picture in the relevant jurisdiction.
 The SmartSearch system evolves in line with the latest ever-changing regulations from the FATF and HMRC, to help prevent your estate agency business from falling out of compliance.

 Easier record keeping

-5 key AML property-sector obligations – which ones are you on top of?
+5 key AML property sector obligations – which ones are you on top of?

 Every estate agency business in the UK is legally required to be registered with HMRC for money laundering supervision.
 Estate agencies that fail to register can be hit with fines.